 Travel by air

-Birmingham International airport, which flies direct to destinations around the world, is 9 miles east of the city centre, easily accessible by train or car.
+Birmingham International Airport is a major hub, with direct flights around the world, from Orlando to Marrakech, Istanbul to Dubai.
+It directly serves European destinations from Amsterdam to Zurich, including Paris, Berlin, Budapest, Krakow, Madrid and Rome – not to mention more than 80 others.
+It is located nine miles east of the city centre and easily accessible by train or car.
 For more information, please see the airport website.

-Direct flights to and from America operate out of Heathrow airport (3 hours via London by train), Gatwick airport (2 hours 20 minutes via London), Luton airport (2 hours direct) and Manchester airport (1 hour 40 minutes direct).
+Direct flights to most major US airports operate from Heathrow airport (3 hours to Birmingham by train, travelling via London), Gatwick airport (2 hours 20 minutes to Birmingham, via London), Luton airport (2 hours direct) and Manchester airport (1 hour and 40 minutes direct).

 Travel by train

-Birmingham city centre is served by three major train stations, New Street, Moor Street and Snow Hill stations, of which Birmingham New Street is generally most useful to international travelers.
+Birmingham is connected quickly and easily by trainline to every part of the UK – and potentially, via London and the Channel Tunnel, to Paris, Brussels, Amsterdam and Marseille.
+The city centre is served by three major train stations, New Street, Moor Street and Snow Hill.
 More information about trains to and from Birmingham can be found on the national rail enquiries website.

 The Visit Birmingham website is full of useful information for the visitor.
 The Lonely Planet guide may be worth a look as well.
 And here’s what the Rough Guide has to say.
 Not forgetting tripadvisor, which has plenty of information, too.